Special Educational Needs Information

 Would you like to talk to someone?

-If you feel your child may need additional support with their learning, please discuss this in the first instance with your child’s teacher or contact us to make an appointment to see Mrs. Turner.
+If you feel your child may need additional support with their learning, please discuss this in the first instance with your child’s teacher or contact Maria Williams in the school office to make an appointment to see Mrs. Turner.

 What is the “Local Offer”?